dimitri/pgcopydb/README.md

-    schema       Copy the database schema from source to target data         Copy the data section from source to target table-data   Copy the data from all tables in database from source to target blobs        Copy the blob data from ther source database to the target sequences    Copy the current value from all sequences in database from source to target indexes      Create all the indexes found in the source database in the target constraints  Create all the constraints found in the source database in the target
+    schema       Copy the database schema from source to target data         Copy the data section from source to target table-data   Copy the data from all tables in database from source to target blobs        Copy the blob data from the source database to the target sequences    Copy the current value from all sequences in database from source to target indexes      Create all the indexes found in the source database in the target constraints  Create all the constraints found in the source database in the target